 Possible Side Effects

 Allergy shots are usually safe.
-However, because they contain a small amount of an allergen, there is a risk of an adverse reaction.
-This may be as mild as swelling and redness at the site of the shot, which can last for 1-3 days.
-However, a serious, life-threatening reaction called anaphylaxis can occur.
+However, it does expose you to an allergen that you react to.
+There is a risk of an adverse reaction.
+This may only be as mild such as swelling and redness at the site of the shot.
+It may remain for 1-3 days.
+A more serious, life-threatening reaction may also occur.
+This is called anaphylaxis .
 Such a reaction is rare.

-You will receive your shot in a doctor's office, and you will be asked to wait 20 minutes after the shot before leaving.
+You will receive your shot in a doctor's office.
+They will monitor you for at least 20 minutes after the shot.
 If a bad reaction occurs, the medical personnel will be able to treat you right away.

 Please note, not all procedures included in this resource library are available at Henry Ford Allegiance Health or performed by Henry Ford Allegiance Health physicians.